JMBattista/Bioinformatics/README.md

-Bioinformatics
+#Bioinformatics

-A series of Java compatible libaries for performing basic Bioinformatics tasks.
+*A series of Java compatible libaries for performing basic Bioinformatics tasks.*

+## Language
 Most libraries today exist for Python with a heavy reliance on C code to get around issues with the GIL.
-While C can be extremely performant it is also difficult to work with due to the lack of garbage collection.
-Another issue I with many of these libraries lies in how multiple such libraries are used in conjuction.
-My experience so far is that going between two different libraries generally results in writing the contents out in string form and then re-importing it into the next application, largely via bash piping.
-While this is a very powerful technique in its simplicity it can have enourmous overhead as the data size grows.

-I've started constructing these Libraries in Java for my own edification with respect to the techniques and data structures used for Bioinformatics programming and to start building a baseline for working Bioinformatics with a heavier emphasis on abstractions.
+While C is extremely performant it is not a beginner friendly language, hence the reliance on Python wrappers for use by the scientific community.

+## Usage
+My experience with a number of these libraries is that they are chained together using the | character on *nix systems.
+While this is a very powerful technique for supporting emergent use cases it is hampered by performance issues.
+Namely the | passes everything as text so the data must be serialized out, then deserialized back in.
+Creating libraries on the JVM would allow them to be hooked together by some simple glue code w/o the overhead of serialization / deserialization.

+## Motivation
+I've been working on these libraries to learn more about the Data Structures and techniques used in Bioinformatics, as well as a non-trivial test bed for exploring software design.

+Enjoy!

 [ ![Codeship Status for JMBattista/Bioinformatics](https://codeship.io/projects/e2907780-3313-0132-a6d8-3a623e75de45/status)](https://codeship.io/projects/40553)